-Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, interest rates and overall economic conditions and uncertainties such as those resulting from the current and future conditions in the global financial markets.
+Various macroeconomic factors could adversely affect our business and the results of our operations and financial condition, including changes in inflation, interest rates, the risk of economic slowdown or recession in the United States, instability in the banking system, and overall economic conditions and uncertainties such as those resulting from the current and future conditions in the global financial markets, including the upcoming presidential election in the United States.
 Recent supply chain constraints have led to higher inflation, which if sustained could have a negative impact on our product development and operations.
 If inflation or other factors were to significantly increase our business costs, our ability to develop our current pipeline and new therapeutic products may be negatively affected.
 Interest rates, the liquidity of the credit markets and the volatility of the capital markets could also affect the operation of our business and our ability to raise capital on favorable terms, or at all, in order to fund our operations.
 Similarly, these macroeconomic factors could affect the ability of our third-party suppliers and manufacturers to manufacture clinical trial materials for our product candidates.